bouncei/UserBot/README.md

 # UserBot
-A user bot that sends bulk messages, images, links and text to members of a group or channel
+A user bot that sends bulk messages, images, links and text to users saved in an csv file.